Read more about RFSU's work on sexual and human rights

 How does the RFSU business model work?

-RFSU’s business model, with a for-profit company that sells sexual health products and whose profits enable RFSU to independently pursue its sexual rights work, is the same today – as when Elise Ottesen-Jensen and her colleagues started selling condoms in 1937.
+The business model of RFSU, with a for-profit company that sells sexual health products and whose profits enable RFSU to independently pursue its sexual rights work, is the same today as when Elise Ottesen-Jensen and her colleagues started selling condoms in 1937.

 “Today, a lot of people know about RFSU, not least in connection with our products,” says Anette Otterström, Brand & Communication Manager at RFSU AB.
 But few know the story of Elise, why she started RFSU and what she managed to achieve.